 The high price is found at the top of the shadow (or wick), this indicates the highest price during the period.
 When there is no upper shadow/wick, it means that the close price or the open price was the highest price traded.

 The low price is found at the bottom of the shadow (or wick) below the body.
-If the open or close was the lowest point there will be no lower wick.
+If the open or close was the lowest point there would be no lower wick.

 The close price is the last price traded during the specific time period and is indicated on the candlestick by either the top (green or white candle) or bottom (red or black candle) of the body.